| by Eric Englund & Karen De Coster Good

 California saw the displacement of old vines producing quality

 grapes, as low-quality grapes came to replace them.
+As Prohibition

 ended, and California was left with significantly altered